The Best of Coombe Hill walk

 The current mansion was built around 1565 by William Hawtrey.
 Soon after its construction, Hawtrey was asked to act as custodian at Chequers for Lady Mary Grey, the younger sister of Lady Jane Grey and great granddaughter of King Henry VII.
 Lady Mary remained at Chequers for two years from 1565 to 1567, and the room where she slept is still kept in its original condition.
 The house is also well known for this connection to the Cromwell family, and it still houses one of the largest collections of art and memorabilia pertaining to Oliver Cromwell.
 Chequers was given in trust to the nation as a country retreat for the serving Prime Minister under the Chequers Estate Act 1917 and Lloyd George was the first Prime Minister to use the property.

 You will see along your right hand side an excellent example of rare chalk grassland with its numerous mound-shaped anthills.
-Continue along the path until you meet a fence at the end.
+Continue along the path until you reach a fence and woodlands ahead of you.

 Chalk grassland is one of our rarest habitats and a reason why Coombe Hill is designated as a Site of Special Scientific Interest.
 During the summer months you can expect to see over 40 different species of wild flowers and up to 15 different species of butterfly on these slopes.
 The large bumps you can see are home to the Yellow Meadow Ant and the ant hills themselves provide a fantastic home to many of the wild flower species.
 During winter months the ant hills really stand out after the summer grazing.

 Once you reach the fence line at the end of the path, turn left up a slight incline.
-Ignore the kissing gate on your right, this is where you leave the Ridgeway path behind.
-Keep going straight on weaving through trees and bushes roughly parallel to the fence on your right.
-The orange waymarking disc on your right hand side will keep you on track.
+Ignore the kissing gate on your right; this is where you leave the Ridgeway path behind.
+Keep going straight on weaving through trees and bushes roughly parallel to the fence on your right and ignoring any paths to the left.
+The orange way-marker disc on your right hand side will keep you on track.

 At the large gate turn left past the picnic area and then turn right to re-join the path back to the car park.
 If you haven’t done so already, why not have a go on the natural play trail.